kcmr/vsce-yamllint-fix/README.md

 The extension can be configured through VS Code settings:

-- `vsceYamllintFix.yamllintPath`: Path to yamllint executable (default: "yamllint")
+- `yamlLintFix.yamllintPath`: Path to yamllint executable (default: "yamllint")
-- `vsceYamllintFix.yamlfixPath`: Path to yamlfix executable (default: "yamlfix")
+- `yamlLintFix.yamlfixPath`: Path to yamlfix executable (default: "yamlfix")
-- `vsceYamllintFix.autoFixOnSave`: Automatically fix YAML files on save (default: false; can be enabled in settings)
+- `yamlLintFix.autoFixOnSave`: Automatically fix YAML files on save (default: false; can be enabled in settings)
-- `vsceYamllintFix.configFile`: Path to yamllint configuration file (default: ".yamllint")
+- `yamlLintFix.configFile`: Path to yamllint configuration file (default: ".yamllint")

 ## Usage